symfony/symfony-docs/security/passwords.rst

 Upgrade the Password when using a Custom User Provider ......................................................

-If you're using a :ref:`custom user provider <security-custom-user-provider>`, implement the :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface` in the user provider::
+If you are using a :ref:`custom user provider <security-custom-user-provider>`, implement the :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface` in the user provider::